tomonnegren/terraform-lialab/README.md

-# terraform-lialab
+# 1st ever terraform lab
-First ever Terraform lab
+Terraform lab made during my internship at Omegapoint.
+The goal was to build an Azure environment that looks like the picture using only Terraform;